csiro-easi/datacube-wps/docs/adding_new_functions.md

  - Optionally, [Add a Terria catalog item](#terria)

 # WPS configuration
-To add a new function, you must first create a new configuration for it in ../datacube-wps-config.yaml.
+To add a new function, you must first create a new configuration for it in `datacube-wps-config.yaml`.

+This file is read into WPS Process objects via [ODC virtual product definitions](https://opendatacube.readthedocs.io/en/stable/data-access-analysis/advanced-topics/virtual-products.html).

+Notes:

+- The product and measurement specified in the input section must be valid (indexed in) your ODC database.
+The ODC database environment is configured by the standard ODC means (environment specific).
+- Other optional keys can be used.
+Refer to existing config in `datacube-wps-config.yaml` and the virtual products documentation.
+Custom keys can also be inserted to be used in your function.

 As a minimum, the following keys and structure are required:
 ```
   - process: str